mstksg/inCode/copy/entries/fixvec.md

 using pattern matching you'd now might start writing using typeclasses.
 One example would be our implementation of indexing, using an `IndexV` typeclass.

+A bunch of one-shot typeclasses is sort of unideal, as typeclasses are sort of ugly and non-first-class.
+Ideally you'd only have a few typeclasses for as generic an interface as possible, and then be able to do everything from those.
+Sometimes this just isn't practical.
 I did mention one way around it, which was to make a typeclass to "reify" or turn your type into actual data, and then manipulate your data in an "unsafe" way knowing that the type checker checked that the data matched.

 We'll demonstrate with `SomeNat` from `GHC.TypeLits`, but you can also make our own for our inductive `Nat` type we used in the first half, too.